COVID-19 TRAVEL GUIDE

-We resume operations to Aruba every Wednesday and Sunday from La Isabela International Airport.
+We operate regular flights to Aruba every Wednesday and Sunday from La Isabela International Airport.

 All passengers must fill out an entry and disembarkation card located at www.edcardaruba.aw at least 48 hours before their trip.
 This card must include your negative PCR test result as well as the purchase of mandatory medical insurance for all non-resident tourists.

-For more information on the health measures and entry requirements for Aruba, you can visit www.aruba.com.
+For more information on Aruba health measures and entry requirements, you can visit www.aruba.com.

 Haiti will now require a negative PCR covid-19 test performed 72 hours before arrival for all passengers as of February 9th, 2021.

 A partir du 9 Février 2021, tout passager á destination d’Haiti doit présenter a l’embarquement un test Rdt Ag ou rt PCR négatif á la COVID-19 datant de moins de 72 heures avant le voyage.
 Sont exempts les anciens patients COVID-19 rétablis moyennant la confirmation documentaire (le test positif et évaluation du médecin traitant).

 People who have suffered from covid-19 and have overcome the disease will be able to present a PCR test from the time they were infected and a medical report to verify that they have recovered from the coronavirus.

 Passengers must complete a Travel Declaration Form through the online portal of the Puerto Rico Department of Health.